-Atrial fibrillation is a common cause of cardioembolic ischemic strokes, many of them resulting from a thrombus that originated at the left atrial appendage (LAA).
-Anticoagulation is the most common approach to atrial fibrillation related cardioembolic ischemic stroke prevention but poses a risk for bleeding complications.
-An alternative or in addition to chronic anticoagulation is percutaneous endovascular closure (occlusion) and surgical closure (occlusion).
-Percutaneous LAA closure or occlusion involves the use of a catheter-inserted, permanently implanted device to close the LAA or a temporarily inserted device to assist in the permanent ligation of the LAA.
-Open surgical closure is performed at the same time another open cardiac surgical procedure is being performed for a different indication with the use of any of the following techniques: amputation and closure (preferred), stapler closure, double-layer linear closure from the atrium in patients undergoing a mini thoracotomy, or closure with an approved surgical occlusion device (Whitlock, 2021).
+Atrial fibrillation (AF) is a common cause of cardioembolic ischemic strokes, many of them resulting from a thrombus that originated at the left atrial appendage (LAA).
+Anticoagulation is the most common approach to AF related cardioembolic ischemic stroke prevention but poses a risk for bleeding complications.
+An alternative or in addition to chronic anticoagulation is percutaneous endovascular closure (occlusion) and surgical closure (occlusion) of the LAA.
+Percutaneous LAA closure or occlusion involves the use of a catheter-inserted, implanted device to close the LAA and exclude it from systemic circulation.
+Open surgical closure is performed at the same time another open cardiac surgical procedure is being performed for a different indication (Whitlock, 2021).